somsubhra88/Obsidian-Vault/Tutorials/Offline RL/Extrapolation Error.md

-The key insight in TD Learning is that.
+The key insight in TD Learning is that $Q$-values for the current time step can be defined in terms of $Q$-values of the next time step.
+That is, $Q^{\pi}